 Under AASB 132 Financial Instruments: Presentation, puttable financial instruments meet the definition of a financial liability to be classified as equity where certain strict criteria are met.
-On 30 June 2018, the Fund has elected into the AMIT tax regime and consequently the Fund's Constitution has been amended.
+The Fund has elected into the Attribution Managed Investment Trust tax regime and consequently the Fund's Constitution has been amended.
 The Fund does not have a contractual obligation to pay distributions to unitholders.
-Therefore, the net assets attributable to unitholders of the Fund meet the criteria set out under AASB 132 and are classified as equity from 30 June 2018 onwards.
+Therefore, the net assets attributable to unitholders of the Fund meet the criteria set out under AASB 132 and are classified as equity.